Most IT Projects Fail? Aral Balkan’s Memo to the CEO

 http://www.asunit.org/

-We’re here: http://nte.unifr.ch/blog/podcast/
+We’re here: https://nte.unifr.ch/blog/podcast/